The coolest Target home products under $100 - CNN Underscored

 Threshold Oak Wood Tripod Floor Lamp ($100; target.com)

 This wood-and-brass tripod floor lamp is a longtime Target and editor favorite with nearly 900 positive reviews (and we’ve spotted it on the set of myriad reality shows!).
 What makes it so great?
-At the perfect intersection of farmhouse and chic, the lamp is rustic and glam all at once and will easily blend with existing décor.
+At the perfect intersection of farmhouse and chic, the lamp is rustic and glam all at once and will easily blend with existing decor.
 Looking for an all-brass version of this lamp?
 Project 62 has your covered.

-Hearth & Hand with Magnolia Center Slub Stripe Throw Pillow ($19.99; target.com)
+Hearth & Hand With Magnolia Center Slub Stripe Throw Pillow ($19.99; target.com)

 Yes, Target is a mecca for lighting, but it’s equally strong in the throw pillow department.
-We could do a whole story just covering the amazing options each brand has (and the Studio McGee pillows have removable covers now).
-For now, we’re focusing on this beauty because it could easily be passed off as a Serena & Lily pillow that costs five times as much.
-As could this beachy blue option, and this fringed cutie.
+We could do a whole story covering just the amazing options each brand has (and the Studio McGee pillows have removable covers now).
+For now, we’re focusing on this beauty because it could easily be passed off as a Serena & Lily pillow that costs five times as much, as could this beachy blue option and this fringed cutie.

 Project 62 28-Inch Round Decorative Wall Mirror ($60; target.com)

 You know what would look absolutely perfect hanging above your dresser?
 This beloved wall mirror.
-With more than 1,200 positive reviews and 4.6-star rating, this circular mirror is a winner because it’s chic, simple and cheap.
-More to know: It comes in four hues: white, black, brass and silver.
+With more than 1,200 positive reviews and a 4.6-star rating, this circular mirror is a winner because it’s chic, simple and cheap.
+More to know?
+It comes in four hues: white, black, brass and silver.

 Opalhouse Quilted Velvet Round Throw Pillow ($20; target.com)